-An ensemble class for musicians and non-musicians alike.
-This is an intermediary class designed to excite students about the power of music, and the fun, excitement and soul-moving energy one receives from performing exciting percussion music.
+An on-going ensemble class for musicians and non-musicians alike.
+This is an intermediary class designed to excite students about the power of music, and the fun, excitement and soul-moving energy one receives from performing exciting percussion music with a group of other people.
 In the spirit of the ancient art of the drum circle, students learn the power of an ensemble , groove, and a well grounded beat – such as a samba rhythm.

 The ensemble will first explore some basic concepts: percussion basics (stick grip, height, and motion), general music (rhythm, meter, phrasing, dynamics, repetition, form), the use of junk and recycled materials (families of these materials-wood, plastic, metal, and glass), and the practical and safety concerns of working with these materials.

-We will then move onto performing as a member of an ensemble (teamwork and creativity, behavior & posture, class composition), refinement of listening skills, playing a groove, developing solid time keeping, creating improvisational skills-(both solo and ensemble), counter rhythms and polyrhythms, timbre (and how it functions in percussion), physics in percussion music, and music notation.
+We will then move onto performing as a member of an ensemble (teamwork and creativity, behavior & posture, class composition, respect for the audience and each other), refinement of listening skills, playing a groove, developing solid time keeping, creating improvisational skills-(both solo and ensemble), counter rhythms and poly-rhythms, timbre (and how it functions in percussion), physics in percussion music, and music notation.

-Finally, from day one, the class will experience Knaack’s award-winning HOP (Help Our Planet) environmental education program.
-This program fuses specific rhythms with succinct, empowering messages designed to help students make personal contributions to a better environment.
-Messages such as “Don’t let the water run”, or “Take less time in the shower”, or “always throw it in the can”, or “Turn out the lights-click!”
+Finally, from day one, the class will experience Knaack’s award-winning HOP (Help Our Planet) holistic environmental education program.
+This program fuses specific rhythms with succinct, empowering messages designed to help students make personal contributions to a better environment for both the planet and its people.
+Messages such as “Don’t let the water run,” “Kindness matters,” “Take less time in the shower,” or “Always toss it in the bin”, or “Turn out the lights-click!”

 In addition to the focus upon Mother Earth, there will also be a wider focus upon other environments in which the students are involved: ethics, good citizenry, and no-bullying.